oliverbacsi/console-visual-METAR/README.md

    Put in "export COLUMNS" and "export LINES" in Your Shell's RC file  (like: .bashrc)

-##Usage:
+## Usage:

-* Put in Your Home location in the first data row of the Stations.txt file (right below the header) Put in "HOME;<Your city name>;<Latitute>;<Longitude>;<Sea level>;0km;0"
+* Put in Your Home location in the first data row of the Stations.txt file (right below the header) Put in "HOME;_Your city name_;_Latitute_;_Longitude_;_Sea level_;0km;0"

 * Underneath this in the following rows put in the list of stations You want to monitor.
   At the moment there are a bunch of central European stations.

 * Start the software

-* <this will be deleted if help window will be available inside the program>
+* _this will be deleted if help window will be available inside the program_

   Use following commands inside the program:

-  GO   <north/south/east/west/up/down/left/right>  -- navigate on the map GOTO   <stations's ICAO code>   -- center the station on the map and view METAR data (raw and decoded) ZOOM   <in/out>   -- change map's zoom level RETRIEVE   <mask>   -- download data from noaa web site into file for all stations matching <mask>
+  GO   _north/south/east/west/up/down/left/right_  -- navigate on the map

+  GOTO   _stations's ICAO code_   -- center the station on the map and view METAR data (raw and decoded)

+  ZOOM   _in/out_   -- change map's zoom level

+  RETRIEVE   _mask_   -- download data from noaa web site into file for all stations matching _mask_

-  RELOAD   -- Reload METAR data from the data files into memory REFRESH   -- Redraw the whole screen
+  RELOAD   -- Reload METAR data from the data files into memory

+  REFRESH   -- Redraw the whole screen

   EXIT , QUIT   -- Exit the program

   LABEL   -- Change what short information is displayed for each station's label

-    ICAO   -- the ICAO code of the station (default) TEMP   -- Temperature at the station
+    LABEL ICAO   -- the ICAO code of the station (default)

+    LABEL TEMP   -- Temperature at the station

-    WIND   -- Wind speed at the station
+    LABEL WIND   -- Wind speed at the station

-    PRES   -- Air pressure at the station
+    LABEL PRES   -- Air pressure at the station

-    WTHR   -- Short weather code at the station
+    LABEL WTHR   -- Short weather code at the station

 * Possibility to expand map:
   Take Google Maps or WanderReitKarte , and draw a line along a border or river and save it as gpx file.